callitask/treishvaam-finance-frontend/docs/07-FRONTEND-COMPONENTS.md

   - Includes a reference line for previous close
   - Uses gradients for visual appeal
   - Handles empty data gracefully

 - **DynamicMarketSummary.js**:
   - Displays tabbed market summaries (US, Europe, India, Currencies, Crypto)
   - Fetches batch quotes for each tab and maps tickers to display names
   - Shows loading states and handles missing data
   - Integrates with navigation for ticker details
-- **GlobalMarketTicker.js**:
-  - (Not opened, but likely provides a scrolling or fixed ticker of global market prices)

 ## 5. Reusable UI Elements